 Cirsium canovirens is treated as a variety (Cirsium cymosum variety canovirens) by the Flora of North America (FNA 2006).
 Whether treated at the species or variety level this plant occurs in southwest Montana where it is fairly common.
 In general thistles are under-collected, and more location data would be welcomed.

 - Details on Status Ranking and Review

-OR to MT to CA, NV and WY (Lesica 2012.
+OR to MT to CA, NV and WY (Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 Observations in Montana Natural Heritage Program Database

 (Click on the following maps and charts to see full sized version)

 (Observations spanning multiple months or years are excluded from time charts)

 The following animal species have been reported as pollinators of this plant species or its genus where their geographic ranges overlap: Bombus vagans

 , Bombus borealis